 Enjoy solitude: Solitude is good for us.
 Being snowed in with only the sounds of the snowplows to keep you company is a time to come to peace with the quiet in you.
 And we all have that quiet inside us.
 Sitting with all the technology silent is like being swaddled in snow (without that whole frostbite problem).

-Remember that love is all around us: I’m watching the Eaglecam in St. Paul, where an eagle couple is stubbornly sitting on two eggs, no matter the cold, wind, and coating of snowflakes on their nest and feathers.
-Last year, the pair had three eggs, but they froze.
-This year, Mr. and Mrs. Eagle are determined to keep the eggs warm, to bring new life into the world.
+Remember that love is all around us: In winter, I like to watch the Eaglecam in St. Paul, where an eagle couple is stubbornly sitting on their eggs, no matter the cold, wind, and coating of snowflakes on their nest and feathers.
+Some years, the eggs freeze.
+Some years, they survive.
+Each year, though, Mr. and Mrs. Eagle are determined to keep the eggs warm, to bring new life into the world.
 Parents come in all shapes and sizes and species, and when you see this kind of love, you realize how much we share.

 When Old Man Winter steps onto his yoga mat, stay open to to what is being taught.
 And be careful where you step.